-Operational risk must be covered in the SCR as per minimum standard MS13, MDI 2.4.
+Operational risk must be covered in the SCR.
 Since the SCR must cover all material risk to which the managing agent is exposed, operational risk must be clearly delineated from other risk categories and must capture the material risk not covered by other risks.
 The documentation must make clear which risks are included in operational risk and should show that there is no duplication or omission.
 Group risk should be included within operational risk (this does not include credit risk from group reinsurance covers).